tillitis/dev-tillitis/hugo/content/hw/_index.md

 The TKey hardware design consists of a FPGA device and some support components mounted on the PCB.
-The FPGA design contain the TKey System on Chip (SoC) that TKey host apps are loaded and executed.
+The FPGA design contain the TKey System on Chip (SoC) where device applications are loaded and executed.
-Communication between the TKey SoC and the client is handled by a small microcontroller (MCU) that handles conversion between USB and UART.
+Communication between the TKey SoC and a client app (running on the host computer) is handled by a small microcontroller (MCU) that handles conversion between USB and UART.

-The SoC, called application_gpga consists of a CPU and a number of cores attached through the memory subsystem.
+The SoC, called application_fpga consists of a CPU and a number of cores attached through the memory subsystem.
 The following is a description of the CPU, the cores, and the functionality they implement from a developer point of view.